 The international shipping industry faces risks inherent to global operations.
-Our vessels and their cargoes risk damage or loss as a result of events including, but not limited to, marine disasters, bad weather, mechanical failures, human error, environmental accidents, war, terrorism, piracy and other circumstances or events.
+Our vessels and their cargoes risk damage or loss as a result of events including, but not limited to, marine disasters, bad weather, mechanical failures, human error, 12 environmental accidents, war, terrorism, piracy and other circumstances or events.
 In addition, transporting cargoes across a wide variety of international jurisdictions creates a risk of business interruptions due to political circumstances in foreign countries, hostilities, labor strikes and boycotts, the potential for changes in tax rates or policies, and the potential for government expropriation of our vessels.
 Any of these events may result in loss of revenues, increased costs and decreased cash flows to our customers, which could impair their ability to make payments to us under our charters.
-Furthermore, the operation of dry bulk carriers has certain unique risks as: (i) dry bulk cargo itself and its interaction with the vessel can be an operational risk, (ii) dry bulk cargoes are often heavy, dense and easily shifted and react badly to water exposure, and (iii) dry bulk carriers are often subjected to battering treatment during unloading operations with grabs, jackhammers (to pry encrusted cargoes out of the hold) and small bulldozers, causing damage to the vessel.
-Vessels damaged due to treatment during unloading procedures may be more susceptible to breach at sea.
+Furthermore, the operation of dry bulk carriers has certain unique risks as: (i) dry bulk cargo itself and its interaction with the vessel can be an operational risk, (ii) dry bulk cargoes are often heavy, dense and easily shifted and react badly to water exposure, and (iii) dry bulk carriers are often subjected to battering treatment during unloading operations with grabs, jackhammers (to pry encrusted cargoes out of the hold) and small bulldozers, causing damage to the vessels damaged due to treatment during unloading procedures may be more susceptible to breach at sea.
 Hull breaches in dry bulk carriers may lead to the flooding of the vessels' holds.
 If flooding occurs in the forward holds, the bulk cargo may become so waterlogged that the bulkhead may buckle under the resulting pressure, leading to loss of a vessel.
 If we are unable to adequately maintain our vessels, we may be unable to prevent these events.
-If our vessels suffer damage, they may need to be repaired at a drydocking facilities are conveniently located.
-The total loss or damage of any of our vessels or cargoes could harm our reputation as a safe and reliable vessel owner and operator.
-Any of thes
+If our vessels suffer damage, they may need to be repaired at a drydocking facility for substantial and unpredictable costs that may not be fully covered by insurance.
+Space at drydocking facilities is sometimes limited, and not all drydocking facilities are conveniently located.
+The total loss or damage of any of our vessels or cargoes could harm our reputation as as fe and reliable vessel owner and operator.
+Any of these circumstances or events may have a material adverse effect on our business, results o

-If our vessels call on ports or territories located in countries that are subject to restrictions, sanctions, or embargoes imposed by the United States government, the European Union ("EU"), the United Nations ("UN"), or other governments, it could lead to monetary fines or other penalties and adversely affect our reputation and the price for our common shares.
+If our vessels call on ports or territories located in countries that are subject to restrictions, sanctions, or embargoes imposed by the United States government, the EU, the UN or other governments, it could lead to monetary fines or other penalties and adversely affect our reputation and the price for our common shares.

 The United States, the European Union, the United Nations and other governments and their agencies impose sanctions and embargoes on certain countries and maintain lists of countries, individuals or entities they consider to be state sponsors of terrorism, involved in prohibited development of certain weapons or engaged in human rights violations.
-From time to time on charterers' instructions, our vessels have called and may again call at ports located in countries subject to sanctions and embargoes imposed by the United States, the European Union, the United Nations and other governments and their agencies, including ports in Iran, Syria and Sudan.
+From time to time on charterers' instructions, our vessels have called and may again call at ports located in countries subject to sanctions and embargoes imposed by the United States, the European Union, the United Nations and other governments and their agencies, including ports in Iran and Russia.